 I am intensely fascinated with the heirs of oil industry barons who have done an about face and have been thinking about this a lot again in the context of Getty, the climate crisis, and the LA fires.
 Anyway, the Rockefeller family heirs seemed to have set the standard but here is what another Getty heir has been doing https://www.theartnewspaper.com/2022/10/21/getty-oil-heiress-funds-climate-crisis-activism-just-stop-oil

 Feminist/Archivist/Quaker/Socialist, in chronological order.
 Resident of the Ohio River watershed.
-Author of A Green New Deal for Archives.
+Founder and manager of archival consulting company Memory Rising, and host of the NO TIME FOR FEAR New Deal history podcast.
 Do no harm but take no shit.